Millstone: Patterning

 The surface of a millstone is divided by deep grooves called furrows into separate flat areas called lands.
 Spreading away from the furrows are smaller grooves called feathering or cracking.
 The grooves provide a cutting edge and help to channel the ground flour out from the stones.

 The furrows and lands are arranged in repeating patterns called harps.
 A typical millstone will have six, eight or ten harps.
 The pattern of harps is repeated on the face of each stone, when they are laid face to face the patterns mesh in a kind of "scissoring" motion creating the cutting or grinding function of the stones.
 When in regular use stones need to be dressed periodically, that is, re-cut to keep the cutting surfaces sharp.

+The major challenge is to limit the heat generated by the pressure of the millstones on the ground flour.
+In addition to denaturing the flour (browning), this overheating, and any sparks generated by the rubbing of the stones, could cause an explosion in the mill, whose atmosphere is charged with fine flour particles.
+A complex system of spokes had to be devised to ventilate the gap between the millstones and, at the same time, progressively push the material from the eyelet to the peripheral rabbet.
+Wheat millstones have long been used to grind cereals in a single pass.
+We had to find the best way of extracting the flour and cleaning the bran, ensuring that it was unbroken and free of flour.

 Millstones need to be evenly balanced, and achieving the correct separation of the stones is crucial to producing good quality flour.
 The experienced miller will be able to adjust their separation very accurately.